Dr. Martens x Ganni Collab on New Jadon Boot

 Both brands have been known to drop covetable footwear collabs.
 Last year, Dr. Martens teamed up with Heaven by Marc Jacobs on platform Mary Janes and sandals.
 Meanwhile, Ganni — which is having its own on-trend footwear moment this year with its ubiquitous studded ballet flats — has previously released shoes with brands like Dr. Scholl’s and New Balance.

-The Dr. Martens x Ganni Jadon boot launches on December 1 for $305 and will be available to shop online at ganni.com and drmartens.com.
+The Dr. Martens x Ganni Jadon boot launches on December 1 for $460 and will be available to shop online at Ganni and Dr. Martens as well as select retailers around Australia.